Discover more from Anchorage Memories VIP Club

 It was cold, but it was fun and the bands from Anchorage schools also participated.

-Check out Marching in the Fur Rondy Parade right now.
+Take a look at Marching in the Fur Rondy Parade and enjoy.

 Did You Collect Fur Rendezvous Pins?

 In the picture above, the Anchorage “Keystone Cops”, proudly show off their snazzy collection of Rondy pins.
 Each year the pin was different and some were very creative including bits of fur, wood and more.
-And lots of Anchorage locals still have amazing collections that span years of Fur Rendezvous.
+And many Anchorage locals still have wonderful collections that span years of Fur Rendezvous.